 "The ability to influence the horse every stride, in a horse-logical manner, is where honest leadership and a true partnership begins." ~ Kasey Reeder, Coach

-Riderology™ brings theory to life and integrates the timeless principles from the old masters with proper biomechanics of horse and rider to produce the elusive ‘how to’ of riding.
+Riderology™ brings theory/knowledge to life and integrates these timeless principles from the old masters with the modern science of biomechanics to produce the elusive ‘how to’ of riding.

 "Theory cannot stand alone, but neither can practice stand alone." ~Eckart Meyners